Dexter Lembikisa: Club career

+Wolverhampton Wanderers

 Lembikisa joined Wolverhampton Wanderers' youth academy at the age of 13, and worked his way up their youth categories.
 On 10 November 2021, he signed his first professional contract with Wolves and promoted to their reserves in 2021.
 He started training with their senior team in the summer of 2022.
-He made his professional debut with Wolves as a late substitute with Wolves in a 1-0 EFL Cup tie with Leeds United on 9 November 2022.
+He made his professional debut with Wolves as a late substitute with Wolves in a 1–0 EFL Cup tie with Leeds United on 9 November 2022.

+Loans

+On 27 July Lembikisa joined EFL Championship side Rotherham United on loan.
+He scored his first senior goal in the 2–1 win against Norwich City on 2 September 2023.